Master the Art of Travelling with Just a Carry-On

 1. Get the Right Luggage

 This will be different for everybody.
-I travel either with a backpack or a roller suitcase and a daypack; it really depends where I’m going and what the trip is about.
-I have two criteria; they both have to fit airlines carry-on restrictions and they must be light.
+I travel with either a backpack (mine isn't available anymore, but it’s a 40L with a laptop sleeve) or a hard-shell roller suitcase (similar to this) and a daypack or a tote; it really depends on where I’m going and what the trip is about.
+I have two criteria; they both have to fit airlines' carry-on restrictions, and they must be light.

 You will have to do some exploring to find the right luggage for you and your family, but it’s definitely worth the time.